 - 1 bill or resolution, or amendment thereto, or conference re- - 2 port thereon, to, or for use of, any department or agency of - 3 the United States to carry out any of the following activi- - 4 ties, unless such funds shall have been previously authorized - 5 by a bill or joint resolution passed by the Senate during the - 6 same or preceding fiscal year to carry out such activity for - 7 such fiscal year: - 8 (1) The activities of the Central Intelligence Agency - 9 and the Director of Central Intelligence. - 10 (2) The activities of the Defense Intelligence Agency. - 11 (3) The activities of the National Security Agency. - 12 (4) The intelligence activities of other agencies and - 13 subdivisions of the Department of Defense. - 14 (5) The intelligence activities of the Department of - 15 State. - 16 (6) The intelligence activities of the Federal Bureau of - 17 Investigation, including all activities of the Intelligence - 18 Division. - 19 SEC.
-13. (a) The select committee shall make a study - 20 with respect to the following matters, taking into considera- - 21 tion with respect to each such matter, all relevant aspects - 22 of the effectiveness of planning, gathering, use, security, and - 23 dissemination of intelligence: - 24 (1) the quality of the analytical capabilities of - United States foreign intelligence agencies and means for
+13. (a) The select committee shall make a study - 20 with respect to the following matters, taking into considera- - 21 tion with respect to each such matter, all relevant aspects - 22 of the effectiveness of planning, gathering, use, security, and - 23 dissemination of intelligence: - 24 (1) the quality of the analytical capabilities of - 25 United States foreign intelligence agencies and means for

-- integrating more closely analytical intelligence and 1 2 policy formulation; 3 (2) the extent and nature of the authority of the 4 departments and agencies of the executive branch to 5 engage in intelligence activities and the desirability of developing charters for each intelligence agency or 6 7 department; 8 (3) the organization of intelligence activities in the executive branch to maximize the effectiveness of the 9 conduct, oversight, and accountability of intelligence 10 11 activities; to reduce duplication or overlap; and to im-12 prove the morale of the personnel of the foreign intelli-13 gence agencies; 14 (4) the conduct of covert and clandestine activities and the procedures by which Congress is informed of 15 16 such activities: 17 (5) the desirability of changing any law, Senate rule or procedure, or any Executive order, rule, or regu-18 lation to improve the protection of intelligence secrets 19 20 and provide for disclosure of information for which there - (6) the desirability of establishing a standing committee of the Senate on intelligence activities;
+1 integrating more closely analytical intelligence and 2 policy formulation; 3 (2) the extent and nature of the authority of the 4 departments and agencies of the executive branch to 5 engage in intelligence activities and the desirability of 6 developing charters for each intelligence agency or 7 department; 8 (3) the organization of intelligence activities in the 9 executive branch to maximize the effectiveness of the 10 conduct, oversight, and accountability of intelligence 11 activities; to reduce duplication or overlap; and to im- 12 prove the morale of the personnel of the foreign intelli- 13 gence agencies; 14 (4) the conduct of covert and clandestine activities 15 and the procedures by which Congress is informed of 16 such activities; 17 (5) the desirability of changing any law, Senate 18 rule or procedure, or any Executive order, rule, or regu- 19 lation to improve the protection of intelligence secrets 20 and provide for disclosure of information for which there 21 is no compelling reason for secrecy; 22 (6) the desirability of establishing a standing com- 23 mittee of the Senate on intelligence activities; 24 (7) the desirability of establishing a joint committee of the Senate and the House of Representatives on